What is impacted earwax?

 - Manual removal, using special tools in your provider’s office

-Your healthcare provider might recommend one of these options, partly based on your other health conditions.
+Your healthcare provider might advise 1 of these options, partly based on your other health conditions.
 You might need a combination of these methods for the best removal.

-Providers don't recommend using other home methods of earwax removal (such as ear candling and ear vacuum kits).
+Providers don't advise using other home methods of earwax removal (such as ear candling and ear vacuum kits).
 Studies have shown these methods don’t work well.

 What are possible complications of impacted earwax?

-Impacted earwax itself does not often cause problems.
+Impacted earwax itself doesn't often cause problems.
 But in rare cases, some treatments for earwax removal cause the following complications:

 - Swimmer’s ear (otitis external)